 Evaporation Recommendations

-Your homemade tincture will burn when you place it under your tongue or in your mouth for sublingual use.
+Your homemade tincture will burn when you place it under your tongue or in your mouth for sublingual use

 To counteract this, you will want to evaporate the alcohol.
 This process will leave you with a more concentrated tincture, meaning you will be able to take less

-How much alcohol you evaporate off will depend on the type of final product you want, but many people typically evaporate off anywhere from 50-100% of the alcohol.
+How much alcohol you evaporate off will depend on the type of final product you want, but many people typically evaporate off anywhere from 50-100% of the alcohol

 If you evaporate off 95-100% of the alcohol, you will be left with full-extract cannabis oil (FECO), a powerful concentrated cannabis extract.

-There are many different ways to evaporate the alcohol, some safer than others.
-The most simple way is to let the tincture sit out without a cover to let the alcohol evaporate away naturally over time.
+The most straightforward way is to let the tincture sit out without a cover to let the alcohol evaporate away naturally over time.

 You can also follow the instructions here on how to make full-extract cannabis oil with complete instructions for evaporating the alcohol.